100 Notable alumni of

 -

 Thomas Frederick Vietor IV is an American political commentator and podcaster.
-He was a spokesperson for President Barack Obama and the United States National Security Council from 2011 to 2012.
+He was a spokesman for President Barack Obama and the United States National Security Council from 2011 to 2012.
 He is a co-founder of Crooked Media with fellow former Obama staffers Jon Favreau and Jon Lovett, and co-hosts the podcasts Pod Save America and Pod Save the World.

 -